rusini/manool/_drafts/new_intro.md

 * High contruct orthogonality allowing for more liberal feature combination in creative and even unforeseen ways.
 For example, modular system...

-#### What does it give to potential project maintainers and/or contributors?
+#### What does it offer to potential project maintainers and contributors?

-Since MANOOL is a personal, solo-developer project, its implementation ought to have a fairly simple, highly streamlined, and modular implementation based on pretty straightforward algorithms (from the computer science and language/compiler theory point of view).
-For instance, compare the implementation size: whereas
+Since MANOOL is a personal, solo-developer project with severely limited resources, it almost inevitably has to use a straightforward, streamlined, and modular implementation, which is based on simple algorithms and data-structures from the compiler theory standpoint.
+Let's take, for instance, the implementation size;
+the MANOOL translator is written in under 10 KLOCs, whereas the most widely used Python interpreter relies on at least 100 KLOCs.

-MANOOL has less than 20 KLOC, a typical Python interpreter relies on more than 100 KLOC.
-This does not necessarily mean that the current MANOOL implementation is cheap but rather that an extra development effort can be dedicated to ensuring high implementation quality and reliability.
-This also implies lower project entry requirements, inviting more people to contribute to the development.
-I even argue that such language implementations can be also more suitable for educational purposes than larger (and often full of legacy stuff) implementations.
+This does not necessarily mean that the MANOOL implementation is cheap or otherwise low-grade but rather that extra development efforts can be committed to ensuring high implementation quality and reliability.
+This also implies lower project entry requirements, encouraging more people to contribute to the development.
+I even argue that such compact code bases are also more suitable for educational purposes (than larger ones, which are often full of legacy stuff).

 #### Are there any plans for future development?